India, Australia should look at USD 100 bln bilateral trade by 2030: Goyal | Business

 - Australia

-Commerce and Industry Minister Piyush Goyal has said that India and Australia should look at boosting the bilateral trade to USD 100 billion by 2030 from the current level of around USD 27.5 billion.
+Commerce and Industry Minister Piyush Goyal on Wednesday said that India and Australia should look at boosting the bilateral trade to USD 100 billion by 2030 from the current level of around USD 27.5 billion.

-Goyal, who is in Australia on a three-day visit, said that both the countries are already at an advanced stage of entering into an agreement for greater collaboration in the education sector.
+Goyal, who is in Australia on a three-day visit, said that both the countries are already at an advanced stage of agreeing to greater collaboration in the education sector.

 On April 2, India and Australia signed the Economic Cooperation and Trade Agreement (IndAus ECTA) under which both the countries are providing duty-free access to a huge number of goods and relaxing norms to promote trade in services.